 Emails can not only the best source for digital marketing but can also be the best channel for cyber crimes.

-Recently email attacks have become so sophisticated, that it is difficult for brands to fight back.
-Around 97% percent people globally cannot identify an advanced phishing email.To make it worst most people open their mails in mobile devices which make it harder to spot a phish. – Movableink
+Recently email attacks have become so sophisticated, that it ‘s hard for brands to fight back.
+Around 97% percent, people globally cannot identify an advanced phishing email.To make it worst most people open their emails in mobile devices which make it harder to spot a phish. – Movableink

 Let’s first understand how email fraud works and what its types are.Then we will move on to provide a simple email security guide required to protect your emails.

 Since 2011 there has been a sharp rise and evolution in the email fraud landscape.
 Cybercriminals constantly come up with new and sophisticated ways to leverage email cause harm to the customers and businesses.
 The first stage of email security guide is to first find out the loopholes.We must first know what are the tactics used.

 Below are three tactics used by cyber criminals: